1.3 Time Evolution#

 Overview#

-How do quantum states change with time?
-The answer rests on a single requirement: time evolution must preserve inner products (unitarity).
-From this, the Schrödinger equation and the Hamiltonian emerge as generator of dynamics.
-Two complementary pictures — Schrödinger (states evolve) and Heisenberg (operators evolve) — reveal connections to conservation laws, symmetries, and Lie groups that extend far beyond the qubit.
+How do quantum states change in time?
+This section establishes that time evolution must preserve inner products (unitarity).
+This requirement leads to the Schrödinger equation and identifies the Hamiltonian as the generator of dynamics.
+Two complementary perspectives — Schrödinger (states change) and Heisenberg (operators change) — illuminate connections to conservation laws, symmetries, and Lie groups extending beyond single qubits.

 Topics#